wyrover/DoWonders/ReadMe.txt

 Studio (VS) command prompt,and/or execute "do-wonders-cl-32.bat" on 32-bit
 VS command prompt.
 Then, construction of Win32 API database will begin.

-If everything was ended, ".dat" files will be generated.
+If everything was ended, some ".dat" files will be generated.
 Use them for free.

 You can check the database by "sanitize-cl-32.bat" or "sanitize-cl-64.bat".